Empowering children to use technology to be active and creative

 For the children at Wee Care, their opportunity for involvement in digital technology has been taken beyond zoning out in front of a video or game.
 These learning concepts and activities have been taken to a whole new level, sparking creativity, learning new skills and being active instead of passive participants.

 This article was first shared in December 2018, as part of the Early Learning, Everyone Benefits campaign, and has been re-shared here with permission.
-To read the article in its original form, please see here.

 The original article was shared as part of broader context and discussion for both the ECA Statement on young children and digital technologies and the Summary practice advice for early childhood educators.